 Please see our Human Embryo Development webpage and the Human Developmental Biology Initiative web site for more information.

-Focusing on the regulation of early lineage-decisions, we have recently characterised the first EZH2-deficient human pluripotent stem cells and found there is a broad conservation of Polycomb-group protein function in controlling cell-fate decisions and transcriptional programs during early human development (Collinson et al., Cell Reports 2016) (see figure below).
-We also uncovered unexpected human-specific differences that result in a more severe self-renewal and proliferation phenotype than that of PRC2-deficient mouse ESCs.
+Focusing on the regulation of early lineage-decisions, we characterised the first EZH2-deficient human pluripotent stem cells and found there is a broad conservation of Polycomb-group protein function in controlling cell-fate decisions and transcriptional programs during early human development doi.org/10.1016/j.celrep.2016.11.032 (press release) (see figure below).
+We also uncovered unexpected human-specific differences that result in a more severe self-renewal and proliferation phenotype than that of Polycomb-deficient mouse pluripotent stem cells.

 Defining new connections between pluripotency and genome organisation

-One topic of interest is to better understand what triggers the epigenome to be remodeled at specific stages of development.
-On these lines, we have recently found that pluripotency transcription factors provide a direct connection between cell-state and chromatin organisation through modulation of heterochromatin regions in embryonic stem cells (Novo et al., Genes & Development 2016) (see figure below).
-We are now investigating how changes in heterochromatin organisation might affect centromere function and chromosome stability in pluripotent cells and during cell reprogramming.
-We are also interested in how pluripotency factors might shape DNA looping interactions within the 3D nuclear space.
+An important goal is to better understand what triggers the epigenome to be remodelled at specific stages of development.
+On these lines, we found that pluripotency transcription factors provide a direct connection between cell-state and chromatin organisation through modulation of heterochromatin regions in mouse pluripotent stem cells doi.org/10.1101/gad.275685.115 (press release) (see figure below).
+These changes are controlled by modulating the transcription of major satellite repeat sequences, which are abundant in heterochromatin, and this alters the behaviour and properties of heterochromatin doi.org/10.1038/s41467-022-31198-3.
+This mode of regulation is important because changes in heterochromatin organisation affect centromere function and chromosome stability in pluripotent cells and during cell reprogramming.

 Epigenetic changes associated with the decline of stem cell function upon ageing